 Penn State Access Accounts

-Penn State Access Accounts are issued by ITS Account Services to qualified applicants only.
+Penn State Access Accounts are issued by IT Account Services to qualified applicants only.

 - "Full" access accounts provide authentication to Penn State services, including internet access, Penn State email, PASS webspace and an LDAP entry.
-Full accounts are required for visiting scholar/faculty access to interlibrary loan (ILLiad) and E-ZBorrow.
+Full accounts are required for visiting scholar/faculty access to interlibrary loan (ILLiad) and E-ZBorrow (currently suspended).

-- "Slim" access accounts (STAAs) provide authentication to Penn State services only and do not provide Penn State email, PASS webspace, or access to interlibrary loan or E-ZBorrow.
+- "Slim" access accounts (STAAs) provide authentication to Penn State services only and do not provide Penn State email, ability to print to library printers, PASS webspace, or access to interlibrary loan or E-ZBorrow (currently suspended).

 Both types of accounts permit access to library licensed online resources and the internet.